Zaplib/zaplib/zaplib/docs/src/tutorial_3d_rendering.md

 # Rendering 3D Meshes

-This guides will walk through the rendering API provided by Zaplib.
+This guide will walk through the rendering API provided by Zaplib.
 We'll go through a few steps:

 1. Start with a JavaScript application, which extracts a geometry [from an STL file](https://en.wikipedia.org/wiki/File:Utah_teapot_(solid).stl) and renders it using ThreeJS and GLSL shaders.
 2. Move our STL loading logic into Zaplib and communicate results using Web Workers.